samiuens/nixos-config/docs/yubikey-pgp.md

 Remove and re-insert the yubikey from the usb port its plugged into.

 > [!WARNING]
 > Three incorrect User PIN entries will cause it to become blocked and must be unblocked with either the Admin PIN or Reset Code.
-This will destroy any pgp data on the YubiKey.
+This will destroy any pgp data on the yubikey.

 ## Use variables
-Use the previously set values in gpg key creation process
+Use the previously set values in the gpg key creation process.
 ```console
 gpg --command-fd=0 --pinentry-mode=loopback --edit-card <<EOF
 admin